ProAccess/MakeMyHOAok/HOA Cert Program.md

 As an example, consider an association

-- whose board or attorney has certified to BCCAD it has estab­lished a client relationship with an attorney specializing in California community association law (for one-half credit) and
+- whose board or attorney has certified to BCCAD it has estab­lished a client relationship with an attorney specializing in state community association law (for one-half credit) and

 - is a current member of an approved community association education organization, such as ECHO or CAI (for one-half credit).